 Members of the Administrative and Sponsored Research Staff are not compensated for time worked in excess of their regular schedules because their duties are judged to satisfy the criteria established under the Federal Wage-Hour Law for exemption from the overtime pay requirements.
 They are expected to take professional interest in the work under their supervision or in the projects in which they are engaged and, when necessary, to fulfill the requirements of their positions without regard to the number of hours worked.
 Accordingly, these employees should be extended privileges with respect to occasional absences from work, and allowed to take time off without loss of pay or vacation credit for personal reasons or for needed rest and relaxation after working long hours of overtime.

 MIT's bereavement leave policy is designed to provide employees with paid time away from work to grieve and to handle matters related to a death in their family.
-All full-time and part-time employees, , are eligible for bereavement leave.
-Temporary and term employees working at least 50% time are also eligible for paid bereavement leave but MITemps and student employees are not.
-(See Section 2.1.2 for definition of temporary, term and MITemps employees.)
+All full-time and part-time MIT employees, even if not otherwise benefits-eligible, may take bereavement leave.
+MITemps and student employees are not eligible for bereavement leave.
+See Section 2.1.2 Types of Non-Academic Appointments; see this Human Resources website about temporary help.
 Bereavement benefits for unionized employees are determined by their collective bargaining agreements.

 In the event of a death in an employee's family, after discussion with their supervisor, the employee may be granted up to five days of paid leave for bereavement.
 In unusual circumstances, additional time (paid or unpaid) may be granted at the discretion of the supervisor with the advice of the Human Resource Officer.